benjamincmorris/purple_carrots/README.md

 Analyses of everyday language showing people more often talk about atypical features ("purple carrot") than typical features ("orange carrot") of things.

 To reproduce all analyses in the paper from our data files, download this repo and knit the file `writing/journal_article/journal_article.Rmd`.
 All reported analyses and plots are executed in this Rmd file from available data files.
+The findings reported in the paper are the expected output of this reproduction process.

 To replicate the entire corpus analysis and experiment, do as follows: